 NOTES: The words "breathed out" come from the Greek word theópneustos, which is literally translated, "God-breathed."
-The Scriptures are an absolutely reliable witness to the will of God because "every word comes from the mouth of God" (Deuteronomy 8:3; Matthew 4:4).
+The Scriptures are an absolutely reliable witness to the will of God because they come from the mouth of God (Deuteronomy 8:3; Matthew 4:4).